CellProfiler/CellProfiler-plugins/Instructions/Install_environment_instructions_windows.md

     Go to **Control Panel** then search for **System**, then click on **Advanced System Settings**
     <img src="images/Install_environment_instructions_windows/Control_panel_ev.png" width="500"/>

-    Type 'Environment variables' into your computer's search bar to access the **Windows Environment Variables**.
-From here, add a new variable by selecting **New...** under 'System Variables':
+    From the System Properties window that pops up, select **Environment Variables...** Then add a new System variable by selecting **New...** under 'System Variables':

    <img src="images/Install_environment_instructions_windows/2022-06-02T20-56-38.png" width="400"/>